maxkasy/home/_pages/workshops/ML_econ_group.md

 ## Activities

-- I have sent out a sign-up sheet for our e-mail list and for becoming a group affiliate.
-If you would still like to sign up, please send me an e-mail.
 - I will teach a new **MPhil course** on the foundations of ML for economists in HT 2022.
 All faculty, post-docs, and doctoral students are invited to audit this course and participate in discussions.
 Syllabus, slides and readers can be found here: